Social value of work. Human values in social psychology

 " back Table of contents forward "

 13. Dialogue in the context of the professional activity of a practical psychologist.
 Features of deep communication « | » 15.
-Empathy as the most important personality trait of a practical psychologist
+Empathy as the most important personality quality of a practical psychologist

 • Physical- sports, beauty and body hygiene, health.